sjbylo/aba/README.md

 v=4.17.3
 ```

-Note: It is recommended to run `aba bundle` on a fresh install of Aba or run: `cd aba/mirror; aba clean; cd ..` before continuing.
+Note: It is recommended to run `aba bundle` on a fresh install of Aba or run: `cd aba/mirror; rm -rf save; cd ..` before continuing.

 Create the bundle archive with this single command:
 ```